DiscoveryGroup/bmgraph-java/bmgraph.md

 and ease of parsing).

 Each attribute must have some non-empty value if specified.
-Attributes may consist of ASCII letters and numbers.
-Values may consist of any printable ASCII characters, except whitespace.
+Attributes may consist of letters and numbers.
+Values may consist of any printable characters, except whitespace.
 Some Biomine utilities support spaces in values by substituting them for the plus `+` character, e.g. `two+words` could be visualized as "two words".
 There is currently no escape implemented to display a literal plus instead.

 Some attributes are commonly recognized by Biomine utilities, for
 example: